 Contact J&J Home Improvement

-Gutter cleaning is an important part of keeping up with the maintenance of your home.
-Your gutters are a system built onto your house, and need to be able to function properly to do their job and keep you dry.
+Properly cleaning your gutters is an important part of keeping up with your home’s maintenance.
+Your gutters are a system built onto your house, and need to be able to function properly to do their job and keep you and your belongings dry all year-round.
 It may even be easier to not have gutters at all, rather than one that aren’t working correctly.
-A matter of fact, choosing when to clean your gutters can make them last longer and stay in the best shape.
-After the last of the fall leaves have came off the trees, is when it’s the best time to clean out your gutters for the winter.
+Choosing when to clean your gutters can make them last longer and stay in the best shape possible.
+After the last of the fall leaves have came off the trees is the best time to clean out your gutters for the winter.

-Gutters are more than just a convenience, they make the rainwater go where you need it to.
-Without gutters, the water would flood you mulch and soil, as well as erode it.
-The pooling water can soak all the way into your home’s foundation and ruin it.
-There is a drainage system built into your home’s foundation, but it isn’t intended to be able to handle all the rainwater that is missed by your gutters.
+Along with being a convenience, gutters make the rainwater go where you need it to.
+Without gutters, the water would flood and erode your mulch and soil.
+The water that ends up pooling can soak all the way into your home’s foundation and ruin it.
+There is a drainage system built into your home’s foundation, but it isn’t there to be able to handle all the rainwater that misses the gutters.

 Preventing Gutter Damage